Shuwaymiya mine

 The Shuwaymiya mine is one of the largest gypsum mines in Oman.
-The mine is located outside the small fishing village of Shuwaymiyah (الشويمية) in the southeast of the Dhofar Governorate.
+The mine is located outside the small fishing village of Shuwaymiya (الشويمية) in the southeast of the Dhofar Governorate.
 The mine has reserves amounting to 165 million tonnes of gypsum.
+Construction of the Shuwaymiya Industrial Minerals Complex was said to have begun in 2024, where it will be open to commercial operation in 2027.
+3 quarries over a 1,500 square kilometer area will produce 40 million tons of limestone, dolomite, and gypsum every year.
+A port in Shuwaymiya will also be constructed.